EPSP synthase: Reaction

 EPSP synthase catalyzes the reaction which converts shikimate-3-phosphate plus phosphoenolpyruvate to 5-enolpyruvylshikimate-3-phosphate (EPSP) by way of an acetal-like tetrahedral intermediate.
-Basic and amino acids in the active site are involved in deprotonation of the hydroxyl group of PEP and in the proton-exchange steps related to the tetrahedral intermediate itself, respectively.
+Basic and acidic amino acids in the active site are involved in deprotonation of the hydroxyl group of PEP and in the proton-exchange steps related to the tetrahedral intermediate itself, respectively.

 Studies of the enzyme kinetics for this reaction have determined the specific sequence and energetics of each step of the process.
+A neutrally charged lysine (lys-22) acts as a general base, deprotonating the hydroxyl group of S3P such that the resulting oxyanion can attack the most electrophilic carbon atom of PEP.
+A glutamic acid (glu-341) acts as a general acid by donating a proton.
+The deprotonated glu-341 then acts as a base, taking back its proton, and the S3P group is kicked off and protonated by the protonated lysine.

 Herbicide target

 EPSP synthase is the biological target for the herbicide glyphosate.
 Glyphosate is a competitive inhibitor of EPSP synthase, acting as a transition state analog that binds more tightly to the EPSPS-S3P complex than PEP and inhibits the shikimate pathway.
 This binding leads to inhibition of the enzyme's catalysis and shuts down the pathway.
 Eventually this results in organism death from lack of aromatic amino acids the organism requires to survive.